Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

 ---------------

 To make a more organised and complex tree of commands, Discord implements command groups and subcommands.
-A group can contain up to 25 subcommands, with up to 1 level of nesting supported.
+A group can contain up to 25 subcommands or subgroups, with up to 1 level of nesting supported, effectively making the command limit max out at 62500.

 Meaning, a structure like this is possible:

 .. code-block::

-    highlight
+    todo
-    ├── blocks
+    ├── lists
-    │   ├── /highlight blocks add
+    │   ├── /todo lists create
-    │   └── /highlight blocks remove
+    │   └── /todo lists switch
-    ├── /highlight add
+    ├── /todo add
-    └── /highlight delete
+    └── /todo delete

 Command groups **are not invocable** on their own.